snadim02/snadim02.github.io/_posts/2025-12-16-gallery-wall.md

 If you’re trying to balance displaying sentimental pieces with practicality and/or constrained space, you might consider a gallery wall, which has worked well for us! :sparkle:

-Check out the other side of this room in my [post about our living room](../2025-04-12-living-room), which I redid as part of our **Big Move of 2025!**
+You can check out the [other side of the living room](../2025-04-12-living-room), too, which I redid as part of our **Big Move of 2025!**